 “Non-traditional” is not a mark against PXF, nor does it imply the fund is complex, opaque or worse.
 Although PXF is not a cap-weighted ETF, its strategy is straightforward.

-PDN follows the FTSE RAFI Developed Markets ex-U.S. Mid-Small 1500 Index, which “is designed to track the performance of small and mid capitalization equities of companies domiciled in developed international markets (excluding the US), selected based on the following four fundamental measures of firm size: book value, cash flow, sales and dividends,” according to PowerShares.
+PFX, which is a month away from its 11th birthday, follows the FTSE RAFI Developed ex U.S. 1000 Index.
+The benchmark is “designed to track the performance of the largest developed market equities (excluding the U.S.), selected based on the following four fundamental measures of firm size: book value, cash flow, sales and dividends,” according to PowerShares.